PlantTraitNet: An Uncertainty-Aware Multimodal Framework for Global-Scale Plant Trait Inference from Citizen Science Data: Model Evaluation and Selection

 \section{Model Evaluation and Selection}

 Following the approach of previous studies \citep{wolf2022citizen, dechant2024intercomparison}, we aggregated the plot-level trait values from sPlotOpen to a 1-degree spatial resolution to generate a global benchmark dataset.
 We then applied PlantTraitNet to predict trait values using more than 300K globally distributed citizen science observations.
-The predicted trait values were aggregated to the same 1-degree resolution and filtered to include only grid cells with at least 20 observations, resulting in $\sim$890 grid cells.
-These predictions were compared against the sPlot-based benchmark dataset using metrices R², mean absolute error (nMAE) normalized by trait range, and Pearson’s correlation (r) on log-transformed values.
-To account for spatial sampling bias, all metrices are weighted by the area of each 1-degree grid cell.
+The predicted trait values were aggregated to the same 1-degree resolution and filtered to include only grid cells with at least 20 observations, resulting in over 890 grid cells.
+To ensure a robust and interpretable evaluation, we used complementary metrics that capture different aspects of model performance: the coefficient of determination (R²) quantifies the proportion of variance in observed trait values explained by the predictions, the normalized mean absolute error (nMAE) measures the average deviation normalized by the observed trait range, and Pearson’s correlation coefficient (r) on log-transformed values quantifies the linear relationship between predicted and observed data.
+To account for spatial sampling bias, all metrics are weighted by the area of each 1-degree grid cell.
 We also compare previously published trait maps against the same sPlotOpen CWM values on overlapping grid cells \cite{boonman2020assessing, butler2017mapping, madani2018future, moreno2018methodology, schiller2021deep, van2014fully, wolf2022citizen}.
 For the ablation study, all models were assessed solely on our validation dataset.

-The final model with about $\sim$90M trainable parameters was trained for up to 30 epochs with a batch size of 256 on a single NVIDIA RTX A6000 GPU [using ~20GB VRAM].
-For selecting the optimal model checkpoint across all traits we compute the Pareto front using the Non-Dominated Sorting (NDS) algorithm \citep{Deb2002NSGAII}.
-We then calculate the hypervolume for all candidate checkpoints on this front \citep{Zitzler2001SPEA2} and select the checkpoint that maximizes the hypervolume.
-Using \citep{lacoste2019quantifying}, we estimate a total of 93.86~kg~CO\textsubscript{2} emissions for all experiments across seeds.
-This does not include testing or failed runs and therefore likely underestimates the overall emissions, but it provides a reasonable guideline for future model training.
+The final model, with approximately 90M trainable parameters, was trained for up to 30 epochs with a batch size of 256 on a single NVIDIA RTX A6000 GPU (using approximately 20~GB VRAM).
+To select the optimal model checkpoint across all traits, we compute the Pareto front using the Non-Dominated Sorting (NDS) algorithm~\citep{Deb2002NSGAII}.
+We then calculate the hypervolume for all candidate checkpoints on this front~\citep{Zitzler2001SPEA2} and select the checkpoint that maximizes the hypervolume.
+Following~\citet{lacoste2019quantifying}, we estimate a total of 93.86~kg~CO$_2$ emissions for all experiments across seeds.
+This estimate excludes testing and failed runs and therefore likely underestimates the total emissions, but it provides a reasonable guideline for future model training.